Family speaks after UNC Charlotte hero Riley Howell is named Jedi Master in the Star Wars universe

 The letter that the family received from Lucasfilm didn’t specify what the tribute would be, so when they found out, it was a surprise.

-“We didn’t know if it would be a very big cameo at all, if it would be a whole book, if it would be a page in a book, if it would be whatever and this is beyond what we could have asked for,” Riley’s brother Teddy said.
+“We didn’t know if it would be a very big cameo at all, if it would be a whole book, if it would be a page in a book, if it would be whatever, and this is beyond what we could have asked for,” Riley’s brother Teddy said.

 A man from Florida, with no connection to the Howell family, wrote to Lucasfilm in May, sharing Riley’s story and act of bravery – the kind you would find in a Jedi.